marsh-alex/library/README.md

 - GitHub

 ## Outcome:
+- learned how to use object constructors to create objects from user inputs
 - Learned how to use localStorage
 - Used CSS Grid to create layout
 - Leanred how to create html elements with JavaScript